 - On your Azure portal, select your VM.

-- From the left menu, select Settings > Networking.
+- From the left menu under Settings, select Networking.

 - Click on the button Add Inbound Port Rule.